Diego Moreira: International career

-A dual citizen of Belgium and Portugal—while also eligible to play for both Guinea-Bissau and Germany—Moreira first played with the Belgium under-15 as he was a starter during their 3-1 win against Shola Shoretire and Dane Scarlett's England at St George's Park in February 2019.
+A dual citizen of Belgium and Portugal —while also eligible to play for both Guinea-Bissau and Germany— Moreira first played with the Belgium under-15 as he was a starter during their 3–1 win against England at St George's Park in February 2019.

-But even before leaving to play his club football in Portugal, the youngster choose to switch for the Lusitanian selection in 2019, becoming a regular with the under-16 and—after a covid-interrupted 2020–21 season—with the under-18.
+But even before leaving to play his club football in Portugal, the youngster chose to switch for the Portuguese national team in 2019, becoming a regular with the under-16 and—after a COVID-interrupted 2020–21 season—with the under-18.

+On 19 May 2025, Moreira's request to switch international allegiance to Belgium was approved by FIFA.
+He was subsequently named in the senior Belgium squad for the 2026 FIFA World Cup qualifying matches against North Macedonia and Wales on 6 and 9 June 2025, respectively.

 Style of play

-A left-footed winger able to play on both sides of the attack, Moreira is described as a fast, explosive and technically gifted footballer, most notably excelling in dribbling his opponent.
-He is compared to the likes of Portugal international Nani.
+A left-footed winger able to play on both sides of the attack, Moreira is described as a fast, explosive and technically gifted footballer, most notably excelling in dribbling past his opponent.
+He is compared to the likes of Portuguese international Nani.
+During his time at Strasbourg, Moreira has since transitioned playing into more of a defensive role at left-back under Liam Rosenior.